In this guide, you will learn everything there is to know about Interactive Voice Response.

 How Does a Contact Center Use IVR?

 Most contact centers already benefit from interactive voice response technology because it can streamline a great number of key business functions.
-Here are four major ways contact centers use IVR.
+Here are the most common ways contact centers use IVR.

 Efficient Call Routing